This beginner’s guide will prepare you for a zero-waste lifestyle by focusing on your waste that accumulates from the grocery store.

 The bulk food section carries most of our essentials like nuts, seeds, flour, grains, beans, spices, peanut butter, dried fruit, candy, and more.
 This is another section that you will need your reusable bags of various sizes or glass jars.

 Note that any packaged goods in a glass jar or aluminum can are considered zero waste as long as it is properly cleaned and recycled.
-Choosing a glass bottle or can instead of a plastic bottle always be the better option.
+Rather than choosing a plastic bottle, better options are a can or glass bottle.

 4. Animal Products